 Gyrfalcon's Foote increases Blessed Shield damage by 350% and also removes its Wrath cost.

 Jekangbord increases Blessed Shield damage by another 400% and also increases the number of targets it can hit by 150%.

 Akkhan's Manacles increase Blessed Shield damage against first target hit by 500%, which helps a lot with otherwise abysmal single target damage of this build.

 Aquila Cuirass provides 50% damage reduction, that is always active thanks to Gyrfalcon's Foote bonus

 Stone Gauntlets and Ice Climbers combo lets us acquire 250% extra Armor without suffering any Attack Speed or Movement Speed slows.

-Leoric's Crown is used for extra bit of CDR, which is necessary to reach 64.5% breakpoint for the solo push variant.
+Leoric's Crown is used for and extra bit of CDR, which is necessary to reach the 64.5% Breakpoint for the Solo Push variant.

-Ideally, you want to go for 64.5% CDR breakpoint to get 32s cooldown on Akarat's Champion.
+Global Stat Priorities Ideally, you want to go for 64.5% CDR Breakpoint to get 32 seconds Cooldown on Akarat's Champion.
 However, missing a CDR roll or three will not break the build; you will just lose a bit of damage and toughness with each roll.
 You need at least one roll of Life per Hit, because you don't have any other recovery.
-It's really important to have Attack Speed on your weapon, but on other slots it's not very good due to Pain Enhancer.
+It's really important to have Attack Speed on your Weapon, but on other slots it's not very good due to Pain Enhancer.
 Your DPS stats in order of importance are: Fire Damage, Blessed Shield Damage, Critical Hit Chance & Critical Hit Damage, Area Damage.